 New Hampshire is a perennially purple state.
 In the 2020 cycle, New Hampshire voted for Biden by a 7.3% margin over Trump.
 However, at the same time, voters flipped both the state house and state senate red.
 When you add in the Republican governor, John Sununu, Republicans now have what’s called a “trifecta” at the state level – House, Senate, and Governor’s seat.
 Since then, the state legislature has passed a flood of anti-abortion, pro-gun, and voter suppression legislation, all of which the Governor approved.
 Republicans also have control of the once-in-a-decade redistricting cycle, which will impact not only state house races but also U.S. congressional seats.

 Senate and congressional seats in New Hampshire are shaping up to be highly competitive races.
-Senator Maggie Hassan, who won her seat by 1,000 votes in 2016, will be up for re-election in 2022 and is likely to face the very popular Governor Sununu.
+Senator Maggie Hassan, who won her seat by 1,000 votes in 2016, will be up for re-election in 2022.
 Post-redistricting, U.S. representative Chris Pappas will be competing in a much tougher district.

-We need to lay the groundwork for 2022 by helping New Hampshire keep voters engaged and active.
-To do that, we need to register voters, encourage them to make voting a habit, and get out the vote for local races in 2021.
+We are laying the ground for 2022 by helping New Hampshire keep voters engaged and active.
+To do that, we leveraging special elections, encouraging voters to register and make voting a habit.
 Our neighbors to the north need us, and we all need them.
 Let’s work together to turn all of New Hampshire blue.